oxygenxml/web-author-rest-plugin/docs/API-spec.md

 Basic file operations
 ---------------------

-Each file is identified by an URL with the `rest://` scheme.
+Each file is identified by an [OXY-URL](https://www.oxygenxml.com/doc/versions/19.0.0/ug-waCustom/topics/oxy-url.html) with the `rest://` scheme.
 The file URL should be percent encoded when used as a query parameter.

 | Action   | Endpoint  |
 |----------|-----------|